-Berjaya Times Square Theme Park Sdn Bhd ("BTSTP") was severely impacted by the pandemic which resulted in a drastic decline in revenue by 67% or RM6.3 million in the financial year under review as compared to the previous financial year.
-This was due to the reduced number of visitors as well as limited business operation days as a result of the imposition of various stages of MCO during the financial year.
+Berjaya Times Square Theme Park Sdn Bhd ("BTSTP") reported an increase in revenue to RM10.7 million in the financial year under review compared to revenue of RM2.7 million in the previous financial year.
+This was mainly due to the surge in number of domestic tourists to the themepark after enduring months of lockdown.
+In addition, the reduced business operating days for theme park as a result of the imposition of various stages of movement control order ("MCO") in Malaysia had impacted the revenue of the previous financial year.